angelosat/personal-project/README.md

 * Still a lot of legacy code from early iterations that is slowly phased out/refactored, in order to not break everything at once

 # Highlights
 Εvery system built in C# from the ground up with just Microsoft XNA.
+Rediscovering the wheel in some cases but eliminating unnecessary overhead and gaining valuable exercise and insight.

 ## Voxel world structure
 * Bounded map divided by chunks